2022 Guide to Top 5 Accessible Attractions in the UKAlexander Fox

-There are however, 5 highlighted destinations that have taken serious action to provide training and adapting facilities to ensure that they are accessible to members of the public.
-In this article, we take a look at these 5 locations as well as discuss how these destinations are leading the way in making Britain’s favourite tourist attractions more accessible.
+The 5 highlighted destinations below have taken serious action to provide training and adapting facilities to ensure that they are accessible to all members of the public.
+Read on to find out how the UK’s favourite destinations became more accessible for all in the South West and beyond.

 The Roman Baths and Pump Room in Bath

-The Grand Pump Room is a historic building adjacent to the Roman Baths and serves food and drink including water from the hot springs that supply the baths.
+If you get peckish, why not visit The Grand Pump Room, a historic building adjacent to the Roman Baths where they serve delicious lunch, afternoon tea, and a wide range of drinks including water from the hot springs that supply the baths.
 This is one of the city’s most elegant places to enjoy stylish British cuisine.
 Open for breakfast, lunch and afternoon tea it is a great place to visit after visiting the Baths.

 Mylor Sailing and Powerboat School in Cornwall

-Mylor Sailing and Powerboat School is situated in Mylor Yacht Harbour in Falmouth, Cornwall.
-Offering a wide range of large and versatile boats, the impressive aspect about this sailing and powerboat school is that they also include accessible and adapted boats in their fleet.
-Ages 6 – 96 are welcome and there are scheduled sessions for members of the public with any kind of physical disability, impairment or learning disability.
-Their fleet includes accessible sailing boats as well as accessible powerboats which are fantastic for anyone with physical disabilities including wheelchair users and people with learning disabilities and mobility problems.
+They offer a wide range of large and versatile boats, the impressive aspect about this sailing and powerboat school is that they also include accessible and adapted boats in their fleet.
+There are scheduled sessions for members of the public with any kind of physical disability, impairment or learning disability, so you can feel comfortable whilst getting out of your comfort zone this summer.
+They have accessible sailing boats as well as accessible powerboats which are fantastic for anyone with physical disabilities including wheelchair users and people with learning disabilities and mobility problems.

 Cottage in the Dales in Newbiggin